sravi4701/github-battle/README.md

 # github-battle
-A React Learning Project Build Under the course of React from https://twitter.com/tylermcginnis
+A React Learning Project Build Under the course from https://twitter.com/tylermcginnis